Live in a student friendly town

 - Two national parks – the Yorkshire Dales to the north and the Peak District in the south.

 - The Lawrence Batley Theatre for a night of culture and entertainment.

 - Castle Hill, a historic Yorkshire landmark.

 Cost of living

 Huddersfield offers a relatively low cost of living, which makes it the perfect place for students to live.
 Students can also take advantage of student discount, which are commonly offered by most shops, cafes and restaurants.

-As a student at the International Study Centre you will have access to all the University's facilities from day one, including the library, Students' Union and clubs and societies.
-The fantastic learning facilities at The University of Huddersfield have been awarded QS 5 stars - the highest rating availability - and the Computing and Library Service has proudly been awarded “Customer Service Excellence”.
+As a student at the International Study Centre, you will have access to all the University's facilities from day one, including the library, Students' Union and clubs and societies.
+The fantastic learning facilities at The University of Huddersfield have been awarded 5 stars by QS (2020) - the highest rating available - and the Computing and Library Service has proudly been awarded “Customer Service Excellence”.